 At the store, look for tomatoes with tight, shiny and smooth skin with a sweet or spicy aroma.
 Tomatoes that lack an aroma were probably picked too early, before they were allowed to ripen naturally, and they’ll have a bland flavor.
 Stems usually indicate that the tomatoes were allowed to ripen on the vine, so they’ll have a better taste but a shorter shelf life.

 We recommend choosing organic tomatoes when possible to avoid any unnecessary pesticide exposure; when you buy conventional, wash them thoroughly before eating.
 At home, avoid refrigerating tomatoes—the cold destroys their flavor and makes their flesh mealy and unappetizing.

-Our pick for the best-tasting jarred sauce?
+TIP: Our pick for the best-tasting jarred tomato sauce?
 Silver Palate uses only whole, vine-ripened, and imported San Marzano plum heirloom tomatoes.